 - Gold fillings are made specially in a laboratory and then placed into the tooth.
 Gold material is well tolerated by the gum tissues and may last more than 20 years.
 It is considered the best restoration material.
 However, it requires various dentist appointments and is more expensive.

-What happens during a filling or dental restoration procedure?
+What happens during a filling procedure?

 Your dentist will remove the affected tooth area and clean it.
 Afterwards, the filling is carried out with one of the above-mentioned materials.